ajmontoya/udp-sim/README.md

 ## ESC JSON Payload

-An example of electronic speed controller data from supported Voxel drones is shown below.
+Examples of electronic speed controller data from supported Voxel drones are shown below.

+The following is a constant 60% power drone test

 ```json
 {